 After having been ranked by CNN as world’s fourth-best shopping destination, Kuala Lumpur is finally on the world shopping map, right after big metropolitan cities such as New York, Tokyo and London.
 Surprising?
 We think not, and it’s easy to see why, as KL has legions of massive shopping centres and lively local markets all around the city stocking anything and everything under the sun – from international luxury brand name goods to the latest mobile phones.
 The Malaysian Ringgit also plays a big part of Kuala Lumpur’s attractiveness.
-Prices are low to suit the local market, and compared to the Aussie and US dollars, the ringgit is a much cheaper currency.
-Read More...
+Prices are low to suit the local market, and Read More...

 Date: 6th & 7th July, 2016

 Muslims around the world celebrate Hari Raya AidilFitri , which literally translates to 'Celebration Day, after a month of holy fasting, which is referred to as Ramadhan month.
 During the fasting period, many bazaars which are a form of night market called 'pasar malam' will be held each evening in different places around the country.
 These bazaars sell mostly traditional Malay delicacies, as the Muslims come here to purchase and prepare food for the breaking of fast at 7pm each day in October.
 Besides these bazaars, many hotels will provide great dining opportunities to feast on Malay cuisine for the breaking of fast.
 Read More...